Grants & fellowships

 Types of project we support

-We welcome applications from non-profit organisations, based in the UK or internationally.
-You can apply for a grant in support of exhibitions, exhibition catalogues, commissions, conferences, research, publications and the development of collections through acquisitions, conservation, cataloguing and display.
+We welcome applications from UK and international non-profit organisations for exhibitions, exhibition catalogues, commissions, conferences, research, non-commercial publications and the development of collections through acquisitions, conservation, cataloguing and display.
+We do not support residential programmes, central or building costs, traditional memorials/figurative statues, commercial publishing projects or play park equipment.

-Henry Moore Grants are available in the following categories:
+Henry Moore Grants are available to non-profit organisations in the following categories:

 New Projects and Commissions